 I also wanted to be sure that my principles would work outside broadcasting in the real world.
 So, I talked to hundreds of trainers and professionals who work with businesses.
 I didn’t want to be overly academic.
 But then I wanted to be sure my ideas stood up to the scrutiny of people I respected.

 Through this process I came up with what I call the Five Principles of Communication.
+These are we need to do if we truly want to create shared understanding.
+And they go way beyond designing job aids, writing emails or giving presentations.

 5 Principles Will Improve Your Communication Success.